-Rod and Brenda Mitchell are road ambassadors for this famous Scottish mountain route
+Scottish mountain motorcycle route ambassadors Rod and Brenda Mitchell are our guides for this famous Scottish mountain route

 What’s better to discuss this Scottish motorcycle route than one super knowledgeable road ambassador?
 Two!
 Meet husband and wife duo, Rod and Brenda Mitchell, who between them have clocked up over 70 years of experience on two wheels.

 The pair are now part of the Borders Group of Advanced Motorcyclists (BGAM), a local IAM RoadSmart group based in the Scottish Borders.
 Over 150 members meet weekly for organised ride-outs and invite new members to complete advanced motorcycle training under the tutelage of expert riders who provide advice and guidance on a voluntary basis.

 Rod and Brenda are big fans of the mountainous scenery that can be enjoyed along our breath-taking Scottish mountain road motorbike route.
 Here’s why:

 What motorcycle events / rides do you promote through BGAM?

 BGAM is a fantastic biking community which organises a series of different rides throughout the year.
 We also meet every Sunday and explore a new route every week – these can be the most exhilarating rides, often checking out new biker cafes and riding on unfamiliar roads.
 We all have a favourite route which we’ll never tire off, but it’s always great discovering new hidden gems.